dervish77/RetroComp/README.md

 The RetroComp project specifies a design and implementation for a retro-style homebrew computer.
 The design utilizes a backplane/motherboard approach similar in spirit to the old S-100 bus systems.
 The backplane design supports some flexibility in the design of plugin modules for support of various kinds of peripherals.

+The backplane design under consideration has two flavors - one is a traditional address/data/control signal based design, the other is a more modern approach using serial interfaces such as SPI and I2C for communication between modules.
+A final decision on which approach to take has not yet been finalized.

 Repo contents:

 * docs/          - system design docs, block diagrams, etc
 * hw/            - hardware design files
 * ref/           - reference documents for integrated packages
+* sw/            - software source code

 ## Requirements